 Ground beef is mixed with bread crumbs, onions, and parsley but my absolute favorite part is the topping on this meatloaf recipe.

 I use a mixture of chili sauce and ketchup (just like my mom always made) and it really takes this recipe to the next level.
 It’s all baked until crisped on the outside and melt in your mouth tender inside.

 If you’ve never had chili sauce, you need to try it!
 It’s not spicy at all, it’s more like a zesty ketchup with tons of flavor.
-I add it to soups and stews and love it on everything from Burgers to Slow Cooker Sloppy Joes.
+I add it to soups and stews (and it’s amazing added to bbq sauce for Barbecue Ribs).
+I love it on everything from Burgers to Slow Cooker Sloppy Joes.
 It adds amazing flavor to this meatloaf recipe.

 Making the Best Meatloaf

 Meatloaf is not difficult to make but there are a couple of common problems people encounter.

 Overmixing will cause your meatloaf to become dense making it seem tough and not tender.
 As with most ground beef recipes (including patties or meatballs), the beef and add-ins should be mixed just until combined for a tender result.

 Adding too much liquid or not allowing the meat to rest can result in the meatloaf falling apart so be sure to leave a few minutes for rest time!